mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

     Vehicle : Vehicle }
 ```

 No nulls are possible here and equality works out of the box.
-There's just one possible difficulty: it's F#...
+There's just one major detail: it's F#...